 Johansson also featured in Coen Brothers’ Hail, Caesar!, which received critical acclaim.
 In Jon Favreau’s live-action adaptation of Disney’s The Jungle Book, she voiced Kaa.

-Noah Baumbach’s Marriage Story, opposite Adam Driver and Taika Waititi’s Jojo Rabbit, got Johansson her first two Academy Award nominations, for Best Actress and Best Supporting Actress respectively.
+Noah Baumbach’s Marriage Story, opposite Adam Driver, and Taika Waititi’s Jojo Rabbit, got Johansson her first two Academy Award nominations, for Best Actress and Best Supporting Actress respectively.

 Black Widow Controversy

 In 2021, she reprised her role as Black Widow in her own solo prequel film, on which she also was an executive producer.
-Also starring Florence Pugh, David Harbour, and Rachel Weisz, the film is set after the events of Captain America: Civil War, and shows Black Widow on the run and is forced to confront her past.
+Also starring Florence Pugh, David Harbour, and Rachel Weisz, the film is set after the events of Captain America: Civil War, and shows Black Widow on the run and forced to confront her past.

 Johansson filed a lawsuit against Disney claiming that the release of Black Widow on their streaming service Disney+ breached a clause in her contract.
 The film was supposed to get an exclusive theatrical release.
 Disney+ exempted her from receiving an additional bonus from box-office profits, to which she was entitled.
 To this, Disney said her lawsuit showed an indifference to the COVID-19 pandemic effects.

 Later Disney was criticized for falsely portraying Johansson as insensitive to the effects of the pandemic, attacking directly on her character.
-Later during September, both parties resolved their dispute, with the settlement terms remaining undisclosed.
+Later in September, both parties resolved their dispute, with the settlement terms remaining undisclosed.

 Overall Johansson has always been a philanthropist.
 She has supported various charitable organizations, including Aid Still Required, Cancer Research UK, Stand Up To Cancer, and several others.
 She became a global ambassador for the aid and development agency Oxfam in 2005.
 She collaborated with 300 women in Hollywood in 2018, to set up the Time’s Up initiative.
 This helped protect women from harassment and discrimination.
 Therefore Johansson as an actress and a human being has contributed a lot to acting and society.